Mangul-Lab-USC/Mangul-Lab-USC.github.io/_members/patel-naresh.md

 ---

- A Master's student in Pharmaceutical Sciences at University of Southern California.
+Naresh Patel completed Master's degree in Pharmaceutical Sciences at University of Southern California.
 He graduated in Bachelor's in Pharmacy from University of Mumbai.
-He is currently working as Associate Scientist at the New York Stem Cell Foundation.
+He is currently working as an Associate Scientist in the Functional Genomics team at the New York Stem Cell Foundation.